-To align resources with our current strategic direction, we have undertaken a planned RIF and are implementing additional cost reduction measures.
-Due to this strategic realignment, we expect our selling, general and administrative expenses to decrease in absolute dollars in the upcoming years.
+To align resources with our current strategic direction, we implemented an organizational workforce reduction and are implementing additional cost reduction measures.
+Due to this on-going strategic realignment, we expect our selling, general and administrative expenses to decrease in absolute dollars in the upcoming years.